Board of Directors

 The unique experience at SES has left a lasting impression - from selecting a college major to sparking an interest in the outdoors and international travel.
 Jennifer is excited to have the opportunity to give back to the SES community for many years to come.

-He Currently works as the watersports and snowsports product buyer for Midwest Mountaineering in Minneapolis, MN, he has also worked as a Junior house teacher at SES as well as a coordinator for both the Costa Rica & Spring BWCA field studies.
+He currently works as the watersports and snowsports product buyer for Midwest Mountaineering in Minneapolis, MN.
+Steve has also worked as a Junior house teacher at SES, as well as a coordinator for both the Costa Rica & Spring BWCA field studies.
 The experience at SES has left an impactful impression on him that knows no bounds.
 After becoming a teacher, Steve has strived for more challenges within the outdoor recreation world, from Climbing Mt.
-Rainier to completing a 1000+ mile trip across MN , these are due solely to the experiences he had while attending SES.
+Rainier to completing a 1000+ mile trip across Minnesota, these are due solely to the experiences he had while attending SES.

 Steve is thrilled to be once again involved with the community and to give back as much as he can to a school that provides such a great opportunity to so many students.